Ever seen an old-school ad for a discount appliance or furniture store that said “inconveniently located, but worth the trip!”?

 No budget for continued operations

 Your wellness business needs money to last.
-While your marketing campaign is slowly taking off, you need to pay salaries, buy equipment, keep the lights on, and possibly stock inventory.
+While your marketing campaign is slowly taking off, you need to pay salaries, buy supplies, maintain equipment, keep the lights on, and possibly stock inventory.
 If you’re selling product that’s seasonal, has an expiration date, or is otherwise likely to not be sellable in a month, you’ll have to KEEP paying for product that isn’t selling while you’re trying to get the first customers to walk through the door.

 Again, start small and ramp up.
-You don’t need a grand opening.
+You don’t need a splashy grand opening.
 You don’t need crazy sales to attract people.
 Your store isn’t even visible from the street (remember?)

 You need people to know you’re there.